jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 A loop is created from a list with the `for
 <http://docs.python.org/2/tutorial/controlflow.html#for-statements>`_
-statment, as it will iterate through each value.
+statement, as it will iterate through each value.
 In the score as the ``for`` loop iterates through the list, the ``m`` variable assumes the the value of the current list item.
 This is shorthand for calling ``drum_pattern()`` for measures 1 through 4: